a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 15. Principal component analysis (PCA)
-One of the most important steps in #unsupervised #machinelearning algorithms is principal component analysis #pca.
+One of the most important steps in unsupervised ML algorithms is principal component analysis PCA.
 Usually pca is used for:
-- reducing dimensions in #trainingdata
+- reducing dimensions in training data
-- #visualization of high-dimensional data
+- visualization of high-dimensional data
 - de-noising data sets
 - data compression unifying similar features
 - data clarification of convoluted data, ...

-#pca usually takes the following steps:
+PCA usually takes the following steps:
 - normalizing the data distribution using z-score (to have mean equal to 0 and variance to 1)
 - simply using the matrix of features or computation of the covariance/correlation matrix of features
 - finding the eigenvectors and eigenvalues from the latter matrix to identify principal components